jamiesonshayna/LookToTheCook/README.md

 </details>
 <details>
   <summary>PHP Database interaction file</summary>
-    - This file will allow you to interact with the database from the app and run queries
+    -This file will allow you to interact with the database from the app and run queries
       ```php
         require('/home/XXXXXX/XXXXX.php'); // the credentials file
        ```
 </details>
 <details>
   <summary>Service file in the app</summary>
-    - This file will allow you to interact with the database from the PHP database query file
-    - this code is required to talk to the php file through the app
+    -This file will allow you to interact with the database from the PHP database query file -This code is required to talk to the php file through the app
       ```dart
         import 'dart:convert';
         import 'package:http/http.dart' as http;